-Globalworth’s 2025 prelims: small valuation uplift, profit back, and a tidy balance sheet
+Discover Globalworth's 2025 prelims: portfolio value up, profit returns, and a tidy balance sheet in a choppy market.

 The audited results and full Annual Report are due towards the end of March 2026.
 For now, here’s what matters and why.